HarshitaDPoojary/ChatDB/README.md

     2. View list of queries
     3. Back to main menu
     ```
-    a.
-Execute the query: You can execute one of the quries given in the examples
+    - Execute the query: You can execute one of the quries given in the examples
-    b. view list of queries: You can see the list of queries again
+    - View list of queries: You can see the list of queries again

     Example:
     ![Generate Example Queries](images/S2_GenerateSampleQueries.png)